HOME WHAT IS ALEKS? COURSE PRODUCTS HIGHER EDUCATION K-12 INDEPENDENT USE HOMESCHOOL

 Lengthy Assessment

-It is impossible to know how many questions will be asked in an assessment.
+It is not possible to know exactly how many questions will be asked in an assessment.
 The number of questions asked does not reflect your knowledge of the subject matter.
-It may reflect the consistency of your effort or concentration.

 You may observe a loss of concepts in your pie chart following an assessment.
-This is not a malfunction in the system, but results from errors made by you on material you had previously seemed to master.
+This is not a malfunction in the system, but results from errors made by you on material you had previously mastered.
 Don't worry: that is the way the system works.
-In particular, it is not unusual to have a "bad" assessment, one that, for external reasons (bad mood, distractions, etc.), does not reflect your actual knowledge.
+In particular, it is not unusual to have a "bad" assessment, one that, for external reasons (distractions, etc.), does not reflect your actual knowledge.
 ALEKS will quickly bring you back to where you belong.

 Printing Problems

-To print ALEKS output (for instance, an Assessment Report) you must press the ALEKS "Print" button (on the ALEKS menu bar).
+To print ALEKS output (for instance, the pie chart Report) you must press the ALEKS "Print" button (on the ALEKS menu bar).
 This opens a new browser window containing the contents of the previous window in the form of a "Print Preview."
-When this page has been printed it should be closed to return to the normal ALEKS interface.
+When this page has been printed, it should be closed to return to the normal ALEKS interface.